ChingWhee/tp/docs/UserGuide.md

     What would you like to do today?
 Available commands:
     - inventory -> View and manage your inventory
     - recipe -> View and manage your recipes
-    - shopping -> View and manage your shopping list
     - bye -> Exit the program
     ```
 5. Type the command in the command box and press Enter to execute it.
 Start typing commands to manage your kitchen!